1991 Kunan Poshpora incident: Litigation

 In 2004, one of the alleged victims approached the J&K State Human Rights Commission seeking a reinvestigation of the case.
-In 2007, more women approached the SHRC for reopening of the case.
+In 2007, more women asked the SHRC to reopen of the case.
 The villagers from the two villages formed Kunan-Poshpora Coordination Committee (KCC) headed by 70-year-old man Ghulam Ahmad Dar to seek justice for the victims.

-In October 2011, the Jammu & Kashmir Human Rights Commission asked the J&K government to reinvestigate the alleged mass rape case and compensate the victims.
+In October 2011, the Jammu & Kashmir Human Rights Commission asked the J&K government to reinvestigate the reported mass rape case and compensate the victims.

 A writ petition filed in the Jammu and Kashmir High Court in 2013 alleged that more than 30 women had been raped.
 The charges had not been proved and there had been no progress in trial.
 The High Court observed that it hoped the committee appointed by the J&K government would examine and quickly implement the recommendations of the SHRC.

 In December 2017, the J&K government approached the Supreme Court of India against orders of the High Court.
 The top court directed that the appeals should be heard expeditiously.

 Social impact

-The Indian Express reported on 21 July 2013 that the victims and their families are being socially ostracised by other villagers in the locality.
+The Indian Express reported on 21 July 2013 that the victims and their families were being socially ostracised by other villagers in the locality.
 The only government school in the two affected villages teaches up to standard eight.
 The students going for higher education in the nearby Trehgam and Kupwara were taunted due to the incident and most of them choose to drop out after class eight.
 Families not involved in the incident at the same villages have disassociated socially with the victims' families.
 Villagers claimed that it was difficult to find grooms for their children.